riddhi-testcases/Employee-Mood-Tracker/README.md

 2. Select your mood (Happy, Neutral, or Sad) and add an optional comment
 3. Submit your mood
 4. View all mood submissions on the Admin page
+( If mood is not visible in admin at first try, submit another; it will be visible and stored from then onwards )

 ## Future Improvements